 So I have no problem helping my child learn to love homework just like me.

 If you are not convinced yourself, you may not want to try this method.
+Or if your child is older and already hates homework, it won’t work.

 However, although I don’t agree with using manipulative measures in general, I don’t see this particular one harmful to children even if the parents do not like homework themselves.